-Geotab’s GO telematics device is a world first expandable plug-&-play telematics technology.
+Geotab’s GO device is an expandable telematics device.
 Initial production of the Geotab GO1 device began in 1997.
 Since then, Geotab has continued to modify and enhance various aspects of the device, and has most recently released the GO9 model.

-Geotab GO1 Telematics Device
+Geotab GO1 telematics device

 The original GO device was a 4 x 3 x 1.5 inch box, which recorded vehicle GPS data.
 Customers could download the GPS data through a “key” that connected to the device.
 The firmware was running on PIC16 at 4MIPS, which was sufficient for storing limited data at that time.

-GO-LIVE allowed the customer to access the real time vehicle data.
-While the live method is the most convenient, cellular data costs were fairly high at that time so sending the data through air was not very popular in the market.
+GO-LIVE allowed the customer to access real-time vehicle data.
+While the live method is the most convenient, cellular data costs were fairly high at that time, so sending the data over the air was not very popular in the market.
 The printed circuit board (PCB) size was the same as the GO1, but the device was larger to improve the wiring stability.
 The multiple control unit (MCU) was upgraded to PIC18 at 10MIPS and the data FLASH was enlarged to 8MB in order to support the added functions.

 A sub-version of the GO2 called the GO2-J1708 (supported J1708 interface) allowed the engine data to be recorded.
-The data FLASH was enlarged to support a 40K record size and 4 days of data.
+The data FLASH was enlarged to support a 40K record size and four days of data.

 The GO4 went through three different versions.
 V1 and V2 were released in the same year as the GO3, while V3 was launched three years later.
-V1 supported J1708 standard for engine communication.
+V1 supported the J1708 standard for engine communication.
 The automotive legacy protocols and J1939 CAN were introduced in V2.
-Both these elements as well as J1708 were applied in three separate boards.
+Both these elements as well as J1708 were applied on three separate boards.

-In an effort to improve the overall plug-&-play customer experience, Geotab developed a compact size GO device in 2010 which was small enough to fit in the palm of your hand.
+In an effort to improve the overall customer experience, Geotab developed a compact size GO device in 2010 which was small enough to fit in the palm of your hand.
 The GO5 was a streamlined, compact version of the GO4V3 functionality with no auxiliaries.
 It was 1 x 2 x 3 inches in size with GPS/Cellular antennas and a buzzer.
 The GO5 could be plugged into the vehicle OBDII connector directly, which saved the installation effort and shortened the installation time from minutes to seconds.
 By working at 20MIPS, PIC24 MCU collects engine data from CAN, J1850 or ISO K&L Line, acquiring GPS and acceleration information, and then transferring the data to the database through GSM or 3G network.

 The Geotab GO7 was brought to the market in 2014.
 This unit is more affordable and allows for increased automotive protocol expansion.
-In addition to the standard CAN bus, the Mid-Speed CAN and Single Wire CAN are supported for legacy vehicle.
+In addition to the standard CAN bus, the Mid-Speed CAN and Single Wire CAN are supported for legacy vehicles.
 There are also four Manufacturer Discretion Interfaces, which could be configured in firmware to fit different custom peripherals.
-PIC33 MCU runs at 60MIPS.
+The PIC33 MCU runs at 60MIPS.